Assignments is a huge advantage. But to get the most from it, you need to think about what to assign and plan.

 If you want to "prepare residents for the boards", that's easy once you know your tools.
 For example...

-Board Exam Simulations - they're adaptive.
+Board Exam Simulators - they're adaptive.
 Routine use, say once a month, will give residents an exam review that ensures all materials are seen and mastered without unneeded repeats.
 It remembers what you've missed, intelligently using it again later.
 Prep takes less time, but also gives a more effective review.

 That's just one application option for that purpose.
 Review our help guides for tips.